A-PSRO: A Unified Strategy Learning Method with Advantage Function for Normal-form Games: Notation and Background

 Prior research has provided many methods for solving Nash equilibrium, including WOLF (Win of Learn Fast) \cite{34} and AWESOME (Adapt When Everybody is Stationary, Otherwise Move to Equilibrium) \cite{33}.
-To solve the Nash equilibrium of the meta-game in PSRO frameworks, the most widely used algorithm is fictitious play \cite{30} due to its low computational complexity.
+The most widely used algorithm is fictitious play \cite{30} due to the simplicity of its execution.